Twisted Deformation Quantization of Algebraic Varieties: Twisted Objects in a Stack of Crossed Groupoids

-\begin{rem} One can introduce composition between twisted gauge transformations.
-(Indeed, that is needed to prove transitivity in the proposition above.)
-With this composition $\opn{TwOb}(\cat{P})$ becomes a $\cat{V}$-category ($\cat{V}$ is the large universe).

-Furthermore one can introduce the notion of $2$-isomorphism between twisted gauge transformations.
-In this way the $\opn{TwOb}(\cat{P})$ becomes a $2$-groupoid (in a weak sense).
-However we shall not need this refined structure. \end{rem}

-\begin{rem} If one examines things a little, it becomes evident that a twisted object $(\cat{G}, \bsym{A}, \opn{cp})$ in $\cat{P}$ is twisted gauge equivalent to the twisted object generated by $\bsym{A}(i) \in \cat{P}$, for any $i \in \opn{Ob} (\cat{G})$ (as in Example \ref{exa:8}).
+\begin{rem} If one examines things a little, it becomes evident that a twisted object $(G, \bsym{A}, \opn{cp})$ in $\cat{P}$ is twisted gauge equivalent to the twisted object generated by $\bsym{A}(i) \in \cat{P}$, for any $i \in \opn{Ob} (G)$ (as in Example \ref{exa:8}).
 Thus the whole concept is quite uninteresting.

-However, in the geometric context (see Section \ref{sec:tw.sh}), where the category $\cat{P}$ is replaced by a stack of categories $\twocat{P}$ on a topological space $X$, the concept becomes interesting: {\em really twisted objects} (Definition \ref{dfn:25}) appear. \end{rem}
+However, in the geometric context, where the crossed groupoid $\cat{P}$ is replaced by a stack of crossed groupoids $\twocat{P}$ on a topological space $X$, the concept becomes interesting: {\em really twisted objects} (Definition \ref{dfn:25}) appear. \end{rem}

-\begin{rem} Concerning Example \ref{exa:7}, we will see in Section \ref{sec:tw.sh} that stacks of $R$-linear algebroids on a topological space $X$ are the same as twisted sheaves of associative $R$-algebras on $X$. \end{rem}